choushunn/awesome-RK3588/README.md

 ## Tools

 - [RKNN-Toolkit2 ↗](https://github.com/rockchip-linux/rknn-toolkit2) - The official software development kit for performing model conversion, inference, and performance evaluation on the Rockchip NPU.
+- [librga ↗](https://github.com/airockchip/librga) - Raster Graphic Acceleration Unit.
+It is an independent 2D hardware accelerator that can be used to accelerate point/line drawing and perform common 2D graphics operations such as image scaling, rotation, bitBlt, and alpha blending.

 ## Sample Code